bufbuild/docs.buf.build/docs/bsr/studio.md

 For internal Protobuf services, we made a proxy available for Studio in the `buf` CLI, `buf beta studio-agent`.

-This runs an HTTP(S) server that forwards requests from the Studio UI to the target URL.
+This runs an HTTP(S) server that forwards requests from the Studio to the target URL.

 `buf beta studio-agent` is available in CLI versions v1.5.0+